docpad-archive/documentation/01-start/upgrade.html.md

 3. The DocPad core has been cleaned up a lot, and as such so has the way plugin events are triggered.
 We now utilise [balUtil's](https://github.com/balupton/bal-util.npm) [emitSync](https://github.com/balupton/bal-util.npm/blob/master/lib/events.coffee#L257) and [emitAsync](https://github.com/balupton/bal-util.npm/blob/master/lib/events.coffee#L241) instead of the old `triggerPluginEvent`.
 This means that for now, plugin priorities are discarded - however they may be added back in the future (so leave them in there if you have them).

 4. Plugin rendering has had a significant change, which is you should no longer use `file.content` to read and update the current document's content.
 Instead a new argument called `content` wil be passed, and it should be written to as well.
 This is a breaking change, and all renderers must be updated to facilitate this change.
-To learn the new way, then check out the [Extending DocPad](https://github.com/bevry/docpad/wiki/Extending) wiki page.
+To learn the new way, then check out the [Extending DocPad](/docpad/extend) wiki page.

 5. When an error occurs, the error will now be sent back to DocPad using the [AirBrake](http://airbrake.io/) service.
 If you would like this disabled then you can turn it off by setting `reportErrors` to `false` in your docpad configuration.

 6. A lot of unstable or not as popular plugins has been moved out to the new [docpad-extras](https://github.com/bevry/docpad-extras) repository.
 The plugins moved are: admin, authenticate, autoupdate, buildr, html2jade, move, php, rest, roy, and ruby.
 If you would like to continue using them, you will have to download them manually from the docpad-extras repository and insert them into your website's `plugins` directory.
-More info on this on the [Installing a Plugin Guide](https://github.com/bevry/docpad/wiki/Installing-a-Plugin).

 ## Upgrading from 2.x to 3.x

 1. A lot of property names of the `File` class have changed.
 The `File` class is used for all documents and layouts, which would likely affect you when rendering properties from documents inside your templates (e.g. `@document.title`).
 This change was made to better correlate the names with their values (before the correlation was quite ambiguous).
 [You can find the current set of properties and their descriptions here.](https://github.com/bevry/docpad/blob/master/lib/file.coffee#L12)

 2. For plugin developers, the way you extend from the `BasePlugin`, and the way you `module.exports` your plugin has changed.
-[To learn about the new convention, refer to the new _Extending_ guide by clicking here.](https://github.com/bevry/docpad/wiki/Extending)
+[To learn about the new convention, refer to the new _Extending_ guide by clicking here.](/docpad/extend)

 3. For those using DocPad as a module, DocPad now supports a `next` callback on it's constructor, allowing you to do `new DocPad(config,next)`.
 Anything that depends on a DocPad action being completed should go inside the `next` callback.
 While this is optional, it has provided helpful in eliminating timing problems.